adeep/bitwarden_reddit/cannot_login.md

 * Set a timer/task/reminder for every three, six, or even twelve months to make backups of your vault.

-_Set up Two Factor Authentication now_
+_Set up Two-Factor Authentication now_

 In addition to being a smart cybersecurity measure, if you set up 2FA it will bypass potential problems with the Bitwarden "new device verification", which can cause a "circular lockout" problem.
 Just make sure to